MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Dataset; Detection.
   - Digest: We highlight a major problem with their work which is applying object recognizers to the scenes containing multiple objects rather than isolated objects.
 The latter results in around 20-30% performance gain using our code.
 Compared with the results reported in the ObjectNet paper, we observe that around 10-15 % of the performance loss can be recovered, without any test time data augmentation.

+- Out-of-Distribution Generalization via Risk Extrapolation (REx). [[paper]](https://arxiv.org/abs/2003.00688) [[code]](https://github.com/capybaralet/REx_code_release)
+  - David Krueger, Ethan Caballero, Joern-Henrik Jacobsen, Amy Zhang, Jonathan Binas, Dinghuai Zhang, Remi Le Priol, Aaron Courville. *ICML 2021*
+  - Key Word: Invariant Learning; Causality; Robust Optimization.
+  - Digest: We show that reducing differences in risk across training domains can reduce a model's sensitivity to a wide range of extreme distributional shifts, including the challenging setting where the input contains both causal and anti-causal elements.
+We motivate this approach, Risk Extrapolation (REx), as a form of robust optimization over a perturbation set of extrapolated domains (MM-REx), and propose a penalty on the variance of training risks (V-REx) as a simpler variant.

 - CEB Improves Model Robustness. [[paper]](https://arxiv.org/abs/2002.05380)
   - Ian Fischer, Alexander A. Alemi.
   - Key Word: Information Bottleneck; Corruption Robustness; Adversarial Robustness.
   - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
 CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
 We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.

+- Invariant Risk Minimization Games. [[paper]](https://arxiv.org/abs/2002.04692) [[code]](https://github.com/IBM/OoD/tree/master/IRM_games)
+  - Kartik Ahuja, Karthikeyan Shanmugam, Kush R. Varshney, Amit Dhurandhar. *ICML 2020*
+  - Key Word: Invariant Learning; Causality; Game Theory.
+  - Digest: We pose such invariant risk minimization as finding the Nash equilibrium of an ensemble game among several environments.
+By doing so, we develop a simple training algorithm that uses best response dynamics and, in our experiments, yields similar or better empirical accuracy with much lower variance than the challenging bi-level optimization problem of Arjovsky et al. (2019).
+One key theoretical contribution is showing that the set of Nash equilibria for the proposed game are equivalent to the set of invariant predictors for any finite number of environments, even with nonlinear classifiers and transformations.

 - A simple way to make neural networks robust against diverse image corruptions. [[paper]](https://arxiv.org/abs/2001.06057) [[code]](https://github.com/bethgelab/game-of-noise)
   - Evgenia Rusak, Lukas Schott, Roland S. Zimmermann, Julian Bitterwolf, Oliver Bringmann, Matthias Bethge, Wieland Brendel. *ECCV 2020*